-A photographer and freelance writer who is currently living and working in HCMC, Vietnam.
+A photographer and freelance writer living in HCMC, Vietnam.

 P H I L O S O P H Y

 In psychogeography, a dérive (French: [de.ʁiv], “drift”) is an unplanned journey through a landscape, usually urban, on which the subtle aesthetic contours of the surrounding architecture and geography subconsciously direct the travellers, with the ultimate goal of encountering an entirely new and authentic experience.
-Situationist theorist Guy Debord defines the dérive as “a mode of experimental behavior linked to the conditions of urban society: a technique of rapid passage through varied ambiances.”
-He also notes that “the term also designates a specific uninterrupted period of dériving.”[1]
+Situationist theorist Guy Debord defines the dérive as “a mode of experimental behaviour linked to the conditions of urban society: a technique of rapid passage through varied ambiences.”
+He notes, “The term also designates a specific uninterrupted period of dériving.”[1]

 P R I N T S

-All photographs are for sale and are printed with love and care by the best printmaker in Saigon.
-Contact me below for signed prints delivered to you your door.
+All photographs are for sale and printed with love and care by the best printmaker in Saigon.
+Contact me below to have signed prints delivered to your door.

 C O N T A C T